 Tango is not just a fascinating dance—it is a rich philosophy, culture, and way of life.
 The search of tango is the search of connection, love, fellowship, unity, harmony, and beauty—an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us into individuals, but tango brings us together as a team.
+The world divides us into individuals, but tango brings us together as a team and community.
 In tango we are not individualists, feminists, nationalists, Democrats, or Republicans—we are simply human, intertwined and interdependent.
 Tango invites us to tear down walls, build bridges, and rediscover our shared humanity through connection, cooperation, accommodation, and compromise.
 It is a dance that reminds the world how to love.

 July 14, 2017

-A Dance that Teaches People to Love
+A Dance That Teaches People to Love

-Tango is often likened to love because both demand a delicate balance between two distinct yet complementary roles.
-Both require submission, commitment, understanding, patience, cooperation, and profound mutual respect.
-Thus, the wisdom contained within tango extends beyond the dance floor, offering a universal blueprint for achieving unity and harmony in all human relationships.
+Tango serves as a powerful metaphor for love, demanding a delicate balance between two distinct yet complementary roles (see The Gender Roles in Tango).
+Both require submission, devotion, understanding, trust, patience, cooperation, and profound mutual respect.
+The wisdom found in tango extends beyond the dance floor, offering a universal blueprint for achieving unity and harmony in all human relationships.

-In love, as in tango, men and women embody different roles (see The Gender Roles in Tango).
-Men, generally more physically robust and goal-oriented, express love through providing, protecting, and supporting—often in practical ways that may not fully align with women’s emotional sensibilities.
-A man does not feel truly loved unless he is appreciated, revered, and respected.
-Women, by contrast, are more emotionally attuned and perceive love through adoration, cherishing, protection, and romantic pursuit.
+In the dance of love, as in tango, men and women embody different roles.
+Men, often more physically robust and goal-oriented, express love through providing, protecting, and supporting—practical gestures that may not always resonate with women’s emotional sensibilities.
+A man does not feel truly loved unless he is appreciated and respected.
+Conversely, women are generally more emotionally attuned, perceiving love through adoration, protection, and romantic pursuit.
 A woman does not feel fully loved if her emotional and romantic needs are unmet.
-Thus, men must learn to be more considerate, romantic, and attentive, while women must cultivate appreciation, respect, and agreeableness.
+Therefore, men must cultivate consideration, romance, and attentiveness, while women should nurture appreciation, respect, and agreeableness.

 Subscribe to: